Visiting the Biltmore With Kids (Pt. 1): Saving Money on Tickets

 - Military Discount: Both active duty military spouse and sponsor can each buy 4 tickets with a $10 discount, for a possible discount on up to 8 tickets.
 I don’t think you can purchase military discount tickets in advance, so it would require a stop at the ticket house, but it is a flexible option.
 (A military ID also gets you 10% off at restaurants and shops on the estate.)

 - Costco Tickets: My personal vote is for what we did: buy your tickets at Costco!
 The price for the two-day Biltmore pass at Costco is cheaper than the discounted single-day ticket.
 I did not see any youth tickets for sale at Costco, but if one of your kids is in the 10-16 age group, you would be better off buying the two-day adult ticket for them for a two-day visit.
 The Costco pass will be still be cheaper and a lot easier than two youth tickets.
 (Unless, of course, it’s summer and they’re free!)
 If you also wanted to see a nighttime exhibit (at an extra $25 charge), that can easily be purchased at the estate.
 You will need to visit a Costco warehouse in person; the passes cannot be purchased online, and there isn’t a Costco in Asheville, but warehouses as far away as Atlanta, GA., and Louisville, KY., carried them.
-If you call ahead a warehouse can tell you if they have them in stock.
+If you call ahead, any Costco warehouse can tell you if they have them in stock.
 Not only did the Costco pass save us some money, we loved having the flexibility to space our visit out and leisurely tour things.

 - If you are visiting on a high-volume visit day, you will need to call ahead to make a house entry time reservation for your visit regardless of where you buy your tickets.